 So, where do you make a start?

 Always have an agreed established process in place to ensure that you are making a wise judgement when offering someone an opportunity to join your team.
-Don’t rush this, think into this well.
+Therefore don’t rush this allow yourself time to think into this well.
 What will your process look like?
 Plan it out.

 As I have previously mentioned the interview process for some companies and teams may not be as robust as they could be which can lead to the wrong person being offered a job as well as costing the company a large amount of time and money.

-Too much money is being wasted when it comes to recruiting.
-Successful recruiting allows you to reinvest in your own business.
+Too much money is being wasted when it comes to recruiting, however successful recruiting allows you to reinvest in your own business.

 Making the wrong choice when it comes to increasing your team, can have huge financial implications for the company.